-- Organize gatherings for stories or presentations by people directly affected by events in the Middle East
+- Organize gatherings for stories or presentations by people directly affected by events in Palestine and the broader Middle East

 - Host a student radio show or feature on one of CJPME’s campaigns (e.g. BDS Sticky Notes; “Condemn Me” Campaign; BDS Resolution; etc.)

 - Screen a documentary on the human rights issues

 - Host a photo exhibition – several exhibitions are available for tour